-All Master of Music degree programs require approved elective courses at or above the 5000 level, which must be selected in consultation with the student's advisor and/or the department chair.
+All Master of Music degree programs require approved elective courses at or above the 5000 level, which must be selected in consultation with the student's advisor and/or the Head of Graduate Studies.
 Students may elect to take courses related to their major area of study or other approved supportive courses.